nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 #### By Ui:

 1) Navigate to the `File` menu and click on it.

 2) Under it, click on `Favourites`

-3) The system will pop up the Favourites window that contains a list of Persons favourited by the user.
+3) The system will pop up the Favourites window that displays the compacted list of clients that have been favourited.

 ### Open Help Window: `help`